 Is cooked rice a high risk food?

-Bacillus cereus spores can be found in rice and other grains.
+Bacillus cereus spores frequently multiply in rice and other grains.
 Bacillus spores, like other spores, will survive the cooking process.
-If the cooked rice is not thoroughly cooled, Bacillus spores can germinate and generate a toxin that might cause illness.
+If you don’t thoroughly cool the cooked rice, Bacillus spores can germinate, generating a toxin that might cause illness.

 What are the 3 types of food contamination?